n0obcoder/n0obcoder.github.io/_pages/about.md

   image: "/images/header_style_transfer.jpg"
 ---

-Deep Learning enthusiast with 3 years of working experience in **Computer Vision** and **NLP** projects.
-Looking for a role where I could use my Deep Learning and python development skills to solve real world Computer Vision and Natural Language Processing problems, further enhancing my skills in the process.
+Deep Learning enthusiast with 4+ years of working experience in **Computer Vision**, **NLP**, and **Recommendation Systems** projects.
+Looking for a role where I could use my Deep Learning and python development skills to solve real world problems, further enhancing my skills in the process.

 # Education
 Manipal Institute of Technology, <br>